tscheffe/log_chute/README.md

 - You can go _crazy_ with IP validation regexes but I elected to keep it as simple as possible
 - `\s` looked better than a `\ ` to me, and it won't get mauled by text editors that remove trailing whitespace
+- Decided to just get the regexes working without further iteration, I can come back to optimze if needed
+- Discovering how to do all the ruby tricks I'm used to like `binding.pry` and `obj.public_methods` is interesting
+- Generators and, what I believe are, "list comprehensions" are pretty slick
+- I was worried that I'd run into issues where every line in the file is slurped and I'd run into performance or memory constraints, but I believe that the matches generator expression will only pull lines as needed which is awesome.
+I do immediately make a match object for each line, but I'll fix that later